elapt1c/Elaptacoin-PUBLIC/MINERSETUP.md

 **_(Note that other versions of Python wouldn't work!)_**

 ### 2. Download the latest release of PoW ElaptaCoin
-You can find the latest release on https://github.com/DuckyPolice/Elaptacoin-PUBLIC/releases/latest
+You can find the most recent release of elapMine on https://github.com/DuckyPolice/Elaptacoin-PUBLIC/releases/

 ### 3 Un-ZIP the latest release ZIP file